 Globalfoundries, one of the largest contract chip manufacturers, is forming a new company to deliver custom ASICs using a wide range of process technologies, including 12-nanometers and 14-nanometers.
-Averna Semiconductor was formed on Thursday as part of chief executive Thomas Caulfield’s strategy to tighten the Santa Clara, California-based company’s focus around core products.
+Avera Semiconductor was formed on Thursday as part of chief executive Thomas Caulfield’s strategy to tighten the Santa Clara, California-based company’s focus around core products.

 Globalfoundries has been realigning its business in recent months, trying to boost its position in wireless networking, data centers, automobiles, factories and Internet of Things applications that demand energy efficiency computing.
-Averna Semiconductor is focused on many of the same markets including machine learning, where custom chips—more commonly known as application-specific integrated circuits, or ASICs—have started to take hold.
+Avera is focused on many of the same markets including machine learning, where custom chips—more commonly known as application-specific integrated circuits, or ASICs—have started to take hold.

 The changes were made to counterbalance the turmoil inside Globalfoundries, the world's second largest foundry business, which now employs 17,000 people after eliminating around 1,000 jobs over the last year.
 The company has pulled out of manufacturing chips based on the 7-nanometer process node.
 The decision came after acknowledging that it would not have had enough customers to recover billions of dollars in development costs.